Filling Sources: Attachments & Text Input

 Excel (.xls, .xlsx)

-Loaded via the platform's SourceLoader, which handles both legacy .xls and modern .xlsx formats.
-Useful for batch-adjacent single-session scenarios where the source data is in a spreadsheet row — attach the Excel file and specify in the text input which row or record to use.
+Both legacy .xls and modern .xlsx formats are supported.
+Useful for sessions where source data lives in a spreadsheet - attach the file and specify in the text input which row or record to use if there are multiple.

 CSV (.csv)